Emu

-The emu (/ˈiːmjuː/; Dromaius novaehollandiae) is the second-tallest living bird after its ratite relative the ostrich.
-It is endemic to Australia where it is the largest native bird and the only extant member of the genus Dromaius.
-The emu's range covers most of mainland Australia, but the Tasmanian, Kangaroo Island and King Island subspecies became extinct after the European settlement of Australia in 1788.
+The emu (/ˈiːmjuː/; Dromaius novaehollandiae) is a species of flightless bird endemic to Australia, where it is the tallest native bird.
+It is the only extant member of the genus Dromaius and the third-tallest living bird after its African ratite relatives, the common ostrich and Somali ostrich.
+The emu's native ranges cover most of the Australian mainland.
+The Tasmanian, Kangaroo Island and King Island subspecies became extinct after the European settlement of Australia in 1788.